-Last month, Eugenie, 30, and Brooksbank were busy celebrating another milestone: a whole decade of being together.
+In 2020, Eugenie, 30, and Brooksbank celebrated another milestone: a whole decade of being together.
 "Jack and I are celebrating our 10th anniversary today...😍😍 and we are lucky enough to be together at this time," Eugenie captioned a sweet pair of photos of the pair on April 24, referring to the ongoing lockdown due to the coronavirus.
 "If anyone has an anniversary this week, if you are together or not because of this challenging time, if you are a frontline worker wishing to tell your person you love them, then please do send me a photo and message via DM of how you are celebrating and I will share your messages on my story over the next few days."

 The couple originally met in 2010 in Verbier, Switzerland, where they were both there on ski holiday.
 They began dating not long after that, and made their first public appearance as a couple in 2011 at the Royal Ascot.
 After dating long-distance for several years (Eugenie moved to NYC to pursue a career there), the couple reunited in London in 2015, and Brooksbank proposed to Eugenie while the pair was abroad in Nicaragua in January 2018.
 (Her ring featured a stunning blush-colored center stone surrounded by a floral-inspired halo of diamonds.)